 The film is notable for some of its dialogue howlers.
 At one point, the monster is described as “a terrible looking creature in a bathing suit.”
 Donald Murphy’s Frankenstein is much more of a sexual animal than previous characterisations – he makes crude advances on the heroine (Sandra Knight), while he kills Sally Todd after she agrees to go “parking” with him (but no more than that).
 He gets wonderfully arrogant lines like: “From here on, I decide what is evil,” or announcing to Sandra Knight “You’ve always treated me like a monster, Trudy.
 Now you’re going to be one.”

-Frankenstein’s Daughter also follows on in the vein of the youth focus of the monster movies that began with I Was a Teenage Werewolf (1957) and the aforementioned I Was a Teenage Frankenstein and features young leads and seemingly requisite scenes featuring a rock’n’roll band.
+Frankenstein’s Daughter also follows on in the vein of monster movies that adopted a youth focus beginning with I Was a Teenage Werewolf (1957) and the aforementioned I Was a Teenage Frankenstein and features young leads and seemingly requisite scenes featuring a rock’n’roll band.
 In this regard, John Ashley, a teen star, later famous in the Beach Blanket films and a series of Filipino horror films, is top-billed but only has a minor role.
 Heroine Sandra Knight never went onto much of an acting career and her footnote in history is largely that of marrying Jack Nicholson a few years later.